Pavelezl/Imperative-Programming/README.md

   - Class 13: More exercises on functions, iterations, loops and arrays.
   - Class 14: More exercises on arrays.
   - Class 15: Bidimensional arrays, iterations and loops.
+  - Class 16: More exercises on literal objects, how to traverse them and how to modify their parameters.